BalogunofAfrica/glitzy-native/README.md

 **4** - Syncing skeleton animations in groups

-Say we have a group of Glitzy Skeletons that we want to visually keep their animation in sync, no matter when any of them mounts, we can wrap these skeletons as children of `Glitzy.Group`
+Say we have a group of Glitzy Skeletons that we want to visually keep their animation in sync no matter when any of them mounts, we can wrap these skeletons as children of `Glitzy.Group`

 Before: